TelepathicGrunt/WorldBlender/README.txt

 ·Added dedicated support for DimDungeon mod!
 ·Added dedicated support for TerraForged mod!
 ·Fixed bug where Ocean Monuments would never spawn.
+·Fixed bug where turning off config for features could cause structures to not spawn.

 	Dimension:
 ·Added option to spawn Enderdragon at world origin in this dimension!
 (Set to false by default in configs as it is highly experimental)